Louisa Woods Counselling

 Q Appointments

-- One hour appointments available for rangatahi and adults, individuals or couples.
+- 50 minute appointments available for rangatahi and adults

-- In person, online, or phone appointments are possible.
+- In person or online appointments are possible.

-- Appointments (especially online sessions) may be possible outside of these times by arrangement.
+- Online sessions may be possible outside of these times by arrangement.

 Q Fees